musthafak/webapp-test-automation-demo/README.md

   docker run --privileged --rm -it -v $(pwd)/reports:/workspace/reports <image name> -c '. .venv/bin/activate; behave features/backend -f behave_html_formatter:HTMLFormatter -o reports/report.html'
   ```

-> NOTE: This Docker image can also be utilized in CI/CD pipelines to automate test execution and report generation for seamless integration into your continuous integration and deployment processes.
+> This Docker image can also be utilized in CI/CD pipelines to automate test execution and report generation for seamless integration into your continuous integration and deployment processes.